Mohamed-Afzal-Nandolia/Mohamed-Afzal-Nandolia/README.md

 # 💫 About Me:
-Hello I'm Mohamed Afzal Nandolia, I am currently pursuing my master's degree from India, with a strong passion for Backend Development, I have developed skills in Java, Spring Boot, MySQL, and React.
+Hello I'm Mohamed Afzal Nandolia, I am MCA Graduate, with a strong passion for Backend Development, I have developed skills in Java, Spring Boot, Python, Frappe Framework and MySQL.
 I am passionate about using my skills to help organization make RESTful web services.
 In addition to the technical skills.<br>

 ## 🌐 Socials: